lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 >  "Tidy \[models\] are all alike but every messy \[model\] is messy in its own way." – Hadley Wickham

 - Use `tidy` from broom package {{1}}
-    - Most statistics have "tidiers"
+    - "Tidiers" for most statistics

 `@part2`